 You may not have received a direct disclosure, but you may have over-heard a conversation which worries you.
-You may have seen a mark on a Student which worries you or noticed a change in behaviour.
-You may be concerned about the safety or welfare of a Student who is not in school.
-You have a responsibility to follow the steps below: - Step 1
+You may have seen a mark on a student which worries you or noticed a change in behaviour.
+You may be concerned about the safety or welfare of a student who is not in school.
+You have a responsibility to follow the steps below:-

-- Do you need to take immediate action to secure the safety of the Student? - If you are concerned that a Student might be in immediate danger or at risk of significant harm you must act immediately and before the end of the school day.
-A decision may need to be taken about whether it is safe for the Student to return home. - • - Report your concerns directly to a member of the safeguarding team, as soon as possible.
+- Do you need to take immediate action to secure the safety of the student? - If you are concerned that a student might be in immediate danger or at risk of significant harm you must act immediately and before the end of the school day.
+A decision may need to be taken about whether it is safe for the student to return home. - Report your concerns directly to a member of the safeguarding team, as soon as possible.
 Where possible, this should be done 'face to face'.
-In the first instance our Designated Safeguarding Lead David Dearsley on 01793 209198 If the DSL is unavailable, please report to our deputy DSL/s Brendan Palmer and Claire Hatherall on 01793 209198 - If no-one from your safeguarding team is available, speak to the most senior member of staff on site.
+In the first instance our Designated Safeguarding Lead David Stevens (07825 619597) If the DSL is unavailable, please report to our deputy DSL/s; Claire Owens (07825 619595); Louise Powell or Kirsty Munday - If no-one from your safeguarding team is available, speak to the most senior member of staff on site.
 If this is you, please refer to 'Role of DSL'. - If your concern relates to child on child abuse, refer also to Part 2 of this document and see also Part 5 of Keeping Children Safe In Education.